JLuc/scribus-project-manager/docs/context_pitstop_report.md

 I produce and edit a magazine and books.
 So as to do so i create differents scribus files : one for each article / chapter.

-(Why not create a single big scribus file ? scribus becomes slow on long files havin linked text frames + scribus document becomes a mess when editing to much the styles or when importing pages or copy and pasting from a different document)
+Why not create a single big scribus file ?
+* scribus becomes slow on long files havin linked text frames
+* document's styles become a complete mess when importing pages out of another document, or when copy'n'oasting a piece of document out of a different document

 When editing is finished, i produce the PDF for each part, and i use pdftk to merge the PDFs into a single big PDF.
 I send this to the printer.
 Most of the time, the PDF is OK.